Cinderella Classic Route

 Registration will close when rider limit is reached!

-Green Confirmation Cards will be mailed out March 24, 2014.
-Bring the Green Confirmation card along with your legal photo ID to rider check-in the morning of the ride.
+A Confirmation email will be sent out April 6, 2015.
+PRINT OUT and Bring the Confirmation email along with your legal photo ID to rider check-in the morning of the ride.

 The Cinderella Classic and Challenge will start and end at the Alameda County Fairgrounds in Pleasanton, CA